shahrozeabbas/fsctype/README.md

-# fsctype
+# fsctype - Modification of the Original [ScType](https://github.com/IanevskiAleksandr/sc-type) Method for Barcode Annotation using the KNN Algorithm

-### Modification of the Original [ScType](https://github.com/IanevskiAleksandr/sc-type) Method for Barcode Annotation using KNN Algorithm
+## Description
 The fsctype method is based on the original `ScType` method used for cluster annotation of single-cell datasets using known markers.

 This variation uses the `data.table` package to substantially speed up calculations and also makes use of the `future` package for parallel execution.